-Former Warriors men's tennis standout Lee Johnson is in his second season as an assistant coach for the Wisconsin Lutheran College women's tennis program.
+Former Warriors men's tennis standout Lee Johnson is in his third season as an assistant coach for the Wisconsin Lutheran College women's tennis program.
 Johnson also serves as head men's tennis coach in the spring, a position he has held for the last three seasons.

 In his first three seasons as head coach, Johnson has guided the Warriors to a trio of NACC Tournament appearances.
 Wisconsin Lutheran has posted a 12-12 conference record in three years under Johnson's leadership.

 Johnson was a four-time All-NACC performer for the Warriors from 2012-2015.
 He earned NACC Freshman of the Year and All-NACC Singles honors his rookie season.
 After being named to both the All-NACC Singles and Doubles teams as a sophomore, Johnson collected consecutive NACC Player of the Year, All-NACC Singles, and All-NACC Doubles honors his junior and senior season.

 The Warriors won the NACC Tournament and reached the NCAA Tournament for the first time in program history in 2014, winning a program-record 13 matches.
 That same season, Johnson posted career-highs for singles (18) and doubles (15) wins.
 WLC qualified for the conference tournament three times in Johnson's four seasons.
 He compiled a career singles record of 51-16, including an impressive 31-4 mark in conference matches.